basuroy21/apple-10q-rag-chatbot/README.md

-# 📊 TaxBot: Apple 10-Q Analyst Chatbot
+# 📊 Streamlit Chatbot for Financial Report Analysis (Apple 10-Q RAG)

-TaxBot is an interactive, LLM-powered chatbot built with Streamlit and LangChain.
+This is an interactive, LLM-powered chatbot built with Streamlit and LangChain.
 It allows users to ask questions over Apple's 10-Q earnings reports and get precise, grounded answers using vector search (FAISS) and OpenAI's GPT-3.5.

 ---